 The Diamond Coast has lured geologists, adventurers, and fortune seekers for over a century.
 This part of the West Coast stretches from Lutsville to Alexander Bay.
 This Diamond Coast area is a Diamond mining area.
 The coast has many mining concessions.
 The mining operations restricted travelling in these regions for some years.

 The Diamond Rush attracted many hopeful individuals.
-The Diamond Coast is part of the semi-desert vegetation of the West Coast.
+The Coast is part of the semi-desert vegetation of the West Coast.
 A large amount of the gem quality diamonds remains buried deep under the desert sands.
-Today, you still find diamond deposits on the Atlantic seabed and is removed by divers.
+Today, you can still find diamond deposits on the Atlantic seabed.
+Divers are mining the diamonds on the seabed of the Atlantic ocean.
 Along this route, you will step into the past that is rich in history, heartache, and wayward romance.

 The history of the Diamond Coast route is one rich with legends and uncommon heroes.
 Copper was transported on barges down the Orange River, way before diamonds were discovered.
-This was transported from Okiep to then be shipped south from the river mouth.
+The copper was carried from Okiep to the south from the river mouth.
 Little did these pioneers know about the incredible riches directly underfoot.

 In Port Nolloth and Alexander Bay, the local museums provide an excellent introduction to the history and natural wonders of this region.
 You can view maps and some old photos of some truly unusual specimens.
-This will take you back in time and allow for a good impression of the hardship of the Diamond mining Industry.
+This Museum will give you a brief look at the times that diamond mining was the economy of the town.

 Contact The Growcery Camp and book your Diamond Coast Route today.